Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 A detailed view at the expected collision in frame B

-The results of the 3rd post have already indicated that the rod’s right end might crash against the plate to the right of the slot.
+The results of the 3rd post have already indicated that the rod’s right end might crash against the plate beyond the right end of the slot.
 We shall look at this now in more detail.
 I first repeat some results for the space and time coordinates of events E1 and E2 at which the rod’s left and right ends pass the line yB = 0 (= yA) in B.

 \[ \begin{eqnarray*} \pmb{ \operatorname{E1}}: \quad &x_{r,l,A}|_{E1} &= 0 &\,\,\Rightarrow \,\, x_{r,l,B}|_{E1} &= \gamma_x \,(0 +\nu_x * 0) & &= 0, \\ \quad &y_{r,l,A}|_{E1} &= 0 &\,\,\Rightarrow \,\, \,\,y_{r,l,B}|_{E1} &= 0 \, & &\, \\ \quad &t_{r,lA}|_{E1} &= 0 &\,\, \Rightarrow \,\, \,\, t_{r,l,B}|_{E1} &= \gamma_x \,( 0 + \nu_x/c^2 * 0) & &= 0 \\[10pt] \pmb{ \operatorname{E2}}: \quad &x_{r,r,A}|_{E2} &= L &\,\,\Rightarrow \,\, x_{r,r,B}|_{E2} &= \gamma_x \,(L +\nu_x * 0) & &= \gamma_x * L, \\ \quad &y_{r,r,A}|_{E2} &= 0 &\,\,\Rightarrow \,\, \,\,y_{r,r,B}|_{E2} &= 0 \, & &\, \\ \quad &t_{r,r,A}|_{E2} &= 0 &\,\, \Rightarrow \,\, \,\, t_{r,r,B}|_{E2} &= \gamma_x \,( 0 + \nu_x/c^2 * L) & &= \gamma_x *\nu_x/c^2 * L \end{eqnarray*}\]